-With limited time to put together a few tea time treats, I turned to my go-to snacks – frozen samosas, roasted nuts, and fresh fruit in season, along with some sweets from a holiday goodie bag I had just received from my friend Rose.
+With limited time to put together a few tea time treats, I turned to my go-to snacks – frozen samosas, roasted nuts, and fresh fruit in season, along with sweets from a holiday goodie bag I had just received.

-Padmini and Veena contributed to this teatime get together with delicious persimmon bread and lentil fritters accompanied with coconut peanut chutney.
+Padmini and Veena contributed to this teatime gathering with persimmon bread and lentil fritters accompanied with coconut peanut chutney.

-The holidays are really all about getting together with friends and loved ones, sharing a few treats, and having conversation over a warm cup of tea, and as this little holiday tea proved, it doesn’t take much to make any tea special, especially if it’s with those people whose company you enjoy ☕️😊.
+The holidays are really all about getting together with friends and family, sharing treats, and having conversation over a warm cup of tea.
+And as this little holiday tea proved, it doesn’t take much to make any tea special, especially if it’s with those people whose company you enjoy ☕️😊.

 Come and share a pot of tea,